Braves sweep Phils, seal 4th straight NL East title

+After all, the Braves floundered under .500 much of the season.
+They endured devastating injuries and grim legal issues.
+They had to essentially rebuild their outfield at the trade deadline.

+And yet there they were Thursday night, swigging champagne, puffing on cigars and celebrating an NL East championship.

-ATLANTA -- Ian Anderson turned in another dominant pitching performance, Jorge Soler and Austin Riley homered, and the Atlanta Braves clinched their fourth straight NL East title by completing a sweep of the Philadelphia Phillies with a 5-3 victory Thursday night.
+Ian Anderson turned in another dominant pitching performance, Jorge Soler and Austin Riley homered to power the offense, and the Braves clinched their fourth straight division title by completing a sweep of the Philadelphia Phillies with a 5-3 victory.

+"We were just trying to hang in there and pull this thing off," manager Brian Snitker said.
+"It's unbelievable what these guys accomplished with everything we went through."

-After an up-and-down season marred by injuries and legal issues but bolstered by a flurry of moves at the trade deadline, the Braves won their 21st division title since moving from Milwaukee to Atlanta in 1966.
+The Braves didn't climb above .500 until Aug.
+6, yet they went on to capture their 21st division title -- more than any other team -- since moving from Milwaukee to Atlanta in 1966.

 They'll face their former city in the playoffs when they open the best-of-five Division Series at the NL Central champion Brewers on Oct.
 8.

+"It's a great feeling," first baseman Freddie Freeman said.
+"We had a lot of ups and down, so many things that could have derailed us."

 Atlanta's very first hitter got things rolling in the division-clinching triumph.
-Soler hit the first leadoff homer of his career, going deep on a 3-2 pitch from Kyle Gibson (4-6) for his 26th homer of the season.
+Soler hit the first leadoff homer of his career, going deep for the 26th time this season on a 3-2 pitch from Kyle Gibson (4-6).

 Riley, bolstering his improbable MVP candidacy, added to the lead with his 33rd homer in the fourth.
 He drove in another run with a broken-bat single in the fifth to extend the lead to 5-0.

+Ozzie Albies, who also figures to be part of the MVP race, threw his support to Riley.

+"He's been carrying this team," Albies said.
+"He did a great, great job.
+He had a great season."

-That was more than enough for Anderson (9-5), who appears to be rounding into the sort of form he showed during the 2020 postseason as a rookie.
+It was more than enough run support for Anderson (9-5), who appears to be rounding into the sort of form he showed during the 2020 postseason as a rookie.

-Anderson pitched six scoreless innings of one-hit ball before yielding a two-run homer to Andrew McCutchen in the seventh.
+Anderson pitched six innings of one-hit ball before yielding a two-run homer to Andrew McCutchen in the seventh.
 A.J.
-Minter, Luke Jackson and Will Smith worked the final three innings, with Smith earning his 37th save.
+Minter, Luke Jackson and Will Smith worked the final three innings, with Smith breezing through the ninths to earn his 37th save.

-The Braves endured plenty of obstacles on their way to another division title.
+In a way, the finish was a bit out of character, considering all the obstacles that were thrown Atlanta's way.

 Star outfielder Ronald Acuna Jr. was lost to a season-ending knee injury, while former ace Mike Soroka didn't make an expected comeback after tearing his Achilles tendon for the second time.